 Fluid On The Lungs And Fast Breathing

-Rapid breathing is also a symptom of Fluid on the lungs.
+Rapid breathing is also a symptom of fluid in the lungs.
 Fluid on the lungs is often associated with pneumonia though many other potential explanations exist.
 Normal lungs possess fluid that is migrated from the lungs into the body.
 This process continues for healthy normal function.

-Any additional pressure in your Frenchies lungs can harm this process, leading to an accumulation of fluid in the lungs.
+Any additional pressure in your Frenchies lungs can harm this process, accumulating fluid in the lungs.
 When this excess fluid isn’t removed, it forms edema.